nightrunner91/nightvue/README.md

 ### Sass maps

-These are Sass maps with typography settings we talked early.
+These are Sass maps with typography settings we talked earlier.
 Each one is self explanatory, so take a look at them:

 ```
 $font-families: (